ChavezCode/JC-s-Auto-Parts/README.md

 	File Name: mainscreen.html
 	Line Number where changes were made: 14, 19, 22,and 54.
 	Change: Title was changed to JC's Auto.
 Header(shop name) was changed to JC's Auto Parts.
 Parts changed to Car Parts.
-Poroducts changed to Kits.
+Products changed to Kits.